rnaveensrinivas/Linux/README.md

 sri@envy:~/Documents/Linux
 $
 ```
 The loop happens because `cd -` toggles between the current directory and the last visited directory.
-When you use `cd .`, it doesn’t change the directory, so the "previous directory" remains the same.
+When you use `cd .`, it doesn't change the directory, so the "previous directory" remains the same.
 Repeatedly using `cd -` in the same location keeps toggling to the same directory, causing the apparent loop.

 ## Creating and Removing Directories
 ### Create a directory with `mkdir`: